Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice

 \section{Acknowledgments}

-We thank Subhro Bhattacharjee, Titas Chanda, Andrey Chubukov, Johannes Knolle, Zohar Nussinov, Sri Raghu, and Subir Sachdev and for helpful discussions.
+We thank Subhro Bhattacharjee, Titas Chanda, Andrey Chubukov, Johannes Knolle, Zohar Nussinov, Sri Raghu, and Subir Sachdev for helpful discussions.
 The work of K.P., R.S., and Y.I. was performed in part at the Aspen Center for Physics, which is supported by a grant from the Simons Foundation (1161654, Troyer).
 This research was also supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics.
 S.C. acknowledges the use of the computing resources at HPCE, IIT Madras and support from the Anusandhan National Research Foundation (ANRF), India in the form of a Junior Research Fellowship via the Prime Minister Early Career Research Grant Scheme ANRF/ECRG/2024/001198/PMS.
-K.P, R.T., and H.O.J. thank IIT Madras for a Visiting Faculty Fellow position under the IoE program which enabled completion of this work.
-The work in W\"urzburg is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086 - SFB 1170 and through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat Project ID 390858490-EXC 2147.
-K.P. is supported by Hungarian NKFIH OTKA Grant No.~K\,142652.
+K.P, R.T., and H.O.J. thank IIT Madras for a Visiting Faculty Fellow position under the IoE program that enabled completion of this work.
+H.O.J. acknowledges support through JSPS KAKENHI Grants No.~24H01668 and No.~25K0846007.
+The work in W\"urzburg was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project ID 258499086 --- SFB 1170 and through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat Project ID 390858490-EXC 2147.
+K.P. was supported by Hungarian NKFIH OTKA Grant No.~K142652.
 Y.I. acknowledges support from the Abdus Salam International Centre for Theoretical Physics through the Associates Programme, from the Simons Foundation through Grant No.~284558FY19, from IIT Madras through the Institute of Eminence program for establishing QuCenDiEM (Project No. SP22231244CPETWOQCDHOC), and the International Centre for Theoretical Sciences for participation in the Discussion Meeting --- Fractionalized Quantum Matter (code: ICTS/DMFQM2025/07).
 R.S. was supported by the Princeton Quantum Initiative Fellowship.
 The DMRG calculations presented in this article were implemented using the \textsc{ITensor} library~\cite{itensor} and performed on computational resources managed and supported by Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's High Performance Computing Center and Visualization Laboratory at Princeton University.